 Public Transport – Air Train and Subway

-This Option is also often the Fastest, Assuming your hotel is quite near a Subway stop (most are).
-Using the Subway and Air Train mean you are not subject to New York’s Diabolical traffic.
-SO you should be at your destination in as little as 50mins, even at rush hour.
+This option is also often the Fastest, Assuming your hotel is quite near a Subway stop (most are).
+Using the Subway and Air Train means you are not subject to New York’s Diabolical traffic, you should be at your destination in as little as 50mins, even at rush hour.

-So it’s cheap and its fast, what’s not to like?
-Well, the Drawback is New York’s Subway system is a little antiquated and most stations have stairs, not escalators.
+So it’s cheap and it’s fast, what’s not to like?
+Well, the Drawback is New York’s Subway system is a little antiquated and most stations have stairs, instead of escalators or elevators.
 With luggage, this can be an issue.
 Most stations are not too deep and for normal transport, most people can deal with the few steps but with 23+kg each of luggage, it can a be pain.
 It’s still our first choice, But it’s not everyone’s idea of a perfect start to their trip.

 Also, The Subway can be a little daunting at first so some people may not want to deal with that first thing off the plane.

 Once through immigration in the arrivals terminal look for signs for the Airtrain.
 The train Services all terminals of the airport.
 For Midtown or Uptown you need the Air train to Jamaica Center Station and for Downtown take the Air Train to Howard Beach Station.